aws-samples/headpose-estimator-apache-mxnet/README.md

 ## HeadPose_SageMaker_PythonSDK

-A set of SageMaker notebook and entry point script to develop the Headpose Estimator model on Amazon SageMaker.
+Two sets of SageMaker notebooks and entry point scripts to develop the Headpose Estimator model on Amazon SageMaker.

 * **HeadPose_SageMaker_PySDK.ipynb:** SageMaker notebook to invoke an entry point python script.